-Fountain Farms Park is well on its way to improving, Pierson said, now that the new grass has been seeded and a new jungle gym has been ordered, according to Deputy Mayor Don Brauckmann, director of parks and recreation.
+Fountain Farms Park is well on its way to improving, Pierson said, now that the new grass has been seeded and a , according to Deputy Mayor Don Brauckmann, director of parks and recreation.

 Pierson said a spot they want to tackle are the invasive plants around the end of the creek.